-I started woodturning as a hobby in 2000 and in 2003 was accepted as a member of the Oxfordshire Craft Guild (Chairman 2008-2012).
-In 2005 I quit my job to turn full time and soon afterwards was accepted on the Register of Professional Turners.
+I started woodturning as a hobby in 2000, and in 2003 was accepted as a member of the Oxfordshire Craft Guild (Chairman 2008-2012).
+In 2005 I left my job to turn full time and soon afterwards was accepted on the Register of Professional Turners.
 Recently I was accepted as a member of the Society of Designer Craftsmen.

 Wood is an exciting material to work with, providing a huge range of colours and forms.
-I use mainly British native woods, increasingly from local sources, with some exotics, especially when I can be sure that they have come from sustainably managed forests.
+I use mainly British native woods, increasingly from local timber yards, with some exotics, especially when I can have some confidence that they have come from sustainably managed forests.

-Often with my signature inlays, most of my work is functional, such as bowls, platters, candlesticks, tealight holders and bottle stoppers, usually finished with carnauba wax which is non-toxic.
-Other pieces are purely artistic such as vases and discus forms.
+Often with my signature inlays, most of my work is functional, with a focus on bowls and platters and my very successful paperweights.
+Other pieces, such as my discuses and vase forms, are purely decorative.
 In either case, I aim to make high quality work combining good techniques with attention to design to enhance the inherent beauty of the figure and grain.